zetagalactic/crowdfunding-xrpl-old/README.md

    5. "Decentralized Crowdfunding Platform"

    **Our Backend Technology:**
-   From a technical side, our project is a crowdfunding platform that collect donations and process all payments transactions on the XRP Ledger.
+   From a technical side, our project is a crowdfunding platform that collects donations and processes all payments transactions on the XRP Ledger.
 For this reason, our project is going to be built on top of 2 main components:

    1. Goteo Version 3, the Open Source Crowdfunding Platform:
    The Goteo platform already gave us a big push forward, as we've been concerned about coding the base platform but thanks to this open-source platform we can dedicate all of our time to building the ledger integration between our platform and the XRP Ledger.